threadi/wp-personio-integration-light/readme.txt

 = Does this plugin set any cookies or load data from external? =

-No, this plugin does not set cookies nor does it load data externally within the front end of the website.
+No, this plugin does not set cookies, nor does it load data externally within the front end of the website.
 The exception is when images and videos are embedded in the job descriptions coming from Personio.
 In this case, please check to what extent this affects the privacy of your own website.

 = Is this plugin GPRD-compatible? =